 I need to improve my reaching inventory, but I am confused by the terminology and coding of some of the sails.

 Most sailmakers refer to odd numbered sails (A1, A3, A5) as reaching spinnakers and even numbered sails (A2, A4, A6) as downwind-orientated sails.
 Code Zeros are most effective between 80 to 125 degrees true-wind angle, in wind speeds of 5 to 18 knots.
-However, it’s important to remember that the Code Zero is measured as a spinnaker.
+However, it’s important to remember that the Code Zero is measured as a spinnaker so you'll need to understand how it affects your rating.
 You can push these sails to slightly tighter angles in light winds, but be prepared for leech flapping.
 An A7 is a very small sail for very big breeze, 28 knots or more.
 It’s typically a fractional sail.
 A jib top is a high-clewed headsail used for tight beam reaching.

 My boat came with a typical upwind sail inventory, but my crew insists we could use a Code Zero, especially if the race turns into an upwind drifter; is this true?